oliviacpu/Glitch-Community/TESTING.md

 ### Initial Setup

 You need to add a `GLITCH_TOKEN` to your local `.env`.
-You can get a test account's persistent token from Keybase, or use your own.
+You can get a test account's persistent token from Keybase (Files > team > fogcreek > community), or use your own.

 Be careful using your account information here!
 Don't commit it.